lucypero/config-files-linux/README.md

 I use Neovim for coding and editing text.
 I am inside the shell on WSL pretty much all day.

-Lately I am using Windows for everything.
+Lately I am using Windows for everything, with WSL.
 I realized I could do everything I wanted just fine on Windows.
 WSL2 feels just like actual Linux, and I use that for all my shell needs, using the Windows Terminal, which is actually really good.

+I use Ubuntu WSL but I use the Nix package manager for installing programs.
+Nix has the most impressive list of updated programs on their repositories that I've seen.

 # Pictures